Skip to main content

 Schools

-• Frisco ISD drives property values with consistent A+ ratings from Niche and TEA
+• Frisco ISD drives property values with an A+ from Niche and an 'A' on the 2024-2025 TEA accountability ratings

 • 'Small Schools' philosophy - builds more high schools to maintain smaller populations and higher engagement